Shivam-KSah/CivicSense-AI/README.md

 ## 6. Conclusion
 CivicSense AI proves that by combining cutting-edge AI image analysis with crowdsourced community verification and a dedicated municipal response portal, we can drastically simplify and modernize civic issue management.

-*Built with ❤️ for the Coding Ninjas Hackathon*